AI Use Cases/Software

 3

-Step 3: The system automatically executes low-risk actions - consolidating duplicate vendor contracts, removing idle cloud resources flagged by tagging policies, recalculating true COGS per customer - while routing high-confidence exceptions (spend policy violations, unusual vendor charges) to designated reviewers.
+Step 3: The system flags low-risk cleanup items - duplicate vendor contracts to consolidate, idle cloud resources identified by tagging policies - recalculates true COGS per customer, and routes exceptions (spend policy violations, unusual vendor charges) to designated reviewers; nothing gets cancelled or deleted without a human approving it.

 4